SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

   fit all layers into VRAM, smaller models don't scale performance significantly across multiple GPUs.

-If you're primarily interested in the benchmark data and further anal rather than the technical details, feel free to skip ahead to the [Results](/article/llm-inference-speed#results).
+If you're primarily interested in the benchmark data and further analysis rather than the technical details, feel free to skip ahead to the [Results](/article/llm-inference-speed#results).

 ## Infrastructure